andreamazza89/jq-exercises/readme.md

 ---
 ## Questions

+- (reword to explain/think better): question about the `:` hack in parsing an object builder.
+It moves a compile-time error to a runtime one, but that feels fine, as it makes parsing object constructors painless?
 - What's backtracking in jq and what implications does it have for me?
 Can I just ignore to start with?
 - The documentation describes the language as having _second-class higher-order functions of dynamic extent_ - what does this mean?